menu icon

 two bodice pieces cut out for elsa apron

-• Fold bottom edges inside ½" , press.
-Top stitch around entire underlay, catching the bottom seam to close it off.
+• Fold bottom edges inside ½", press.
+Top stitch around the entire underlay, catching the bottom seam to close it off.

 sewing machine stitching across white fabric

 Stitch the sides and top (right sides together).
-Make a small cut to the seam on the "V" of the bodice so that it lays flat when turned right side out.
-Turn right side out and press bodice.
-Fold up bottom of the bodice ½" and press.
+Make a small cut to the seam on the "V" of the bodice so that it lies flat when turned right side out.
+Turn right side out and press the bodice.
+Fold up the bottom of the bodice ½" and press.

 elsa apron bodice on table with silver trim

-• To create Anna's bodice front I used fabric paint.
-Let dry over night before sewing bodice.
+• To create Anna's bodice front, I used fabric paint.
+Let it dry overnight before sewing the bodice.
 Bodice Embellishments for Elsa and Anna: Elsa has snowflake ribbon sewn across the front.
-Anna has gold bias tape sewn around bodice.
-Gold ribbon or ric rac would work well too.
+Anna has gold bias tape sewn around the bodice.
+Gold ribbon or ric rac would work well, too.
 As a reference, my ribbon was purchased at Walmart.

 anna apron bodice laying on table